 As the graph on page 4 shows, investment experience continues to be extremely volatile which creates significant challenges when funding retirement systems.
-The rate of return on the market value of assets, net of investment manager fees, for FY 2021 was reported by the System as 27.6%, resulting in a net deferred gain.
+The rate of return on the market value of assets, net of investment manager fees, for fiscal year 2023 was reported by the System as 10.5%.

-Due to the asset smoothing method, the rate of return on the actuarial value of assets was 11.1%.
-Because this return is higher than the prior valuation assumed rate of return for FY2021 of 6.50%, there was an actuarial gain from asset experience of \$16.1 million.
-There was an experience loss of \$1.4 million on liabilities, largely due to salary increases that were higher than expected based on actuarial assumptions.
-With a net actuarial gain of \$14.7 million, the actuarial value of assets exceeds the actuarial accrued liability in the current valuation, and there is an excess of actuarial assets over actuarial liability of \$38.5 million.
+Due to the asset smoothing method, the rate of return on the actuarial value of assets was 5.2%.
+Because this return is lower than the prior valuation assumed rate of return for fiscal year 2023 of 6.50%, there was an actuarial loss from asset experience of \$5.1 million.
+There was an experience loss of \$7.5 million on liabilities, largely due to larger pay increases than expected based on actuarial assumptions.
+With an aggregate actuarial loss of \$12.5 million and a \$14.1 million increase in liabilities resulting from the experience study assumption changes, the actuarial value of assets exceeds the actuarial accrued liability in the current valuation, and there is an excess of actuarial assets over actuarial accrued liability of \$15.7 million.
+Note that there is a net deferred asset loss of \$15.6 million that will be recognized over the next five years.

-The unfunded actuarial accrued liability is amortized using a payment schedule that is a level percent of payroll.
-The amortization rate changed this year primarily as a result of the positive investment experience for FY2021.
-The combined impact of these factors was a decrease of 10.43% in the actuarial contribution rate, resulting in a total actuarial contribution rate of 6.84% for the current valuation.
-The statutory employer contribution rate is 22.00%, so there is a contribution surplus in this year's valuation of 23.16%.
+The unfunded actuarial accrued liability is amortized using a schedule of bases that are each a level percent of payroll.
+The combined impact due to assumption changes and various other factors was an increase of 5.33% in the actuarial contribution rate, resulting in a total actuarial contribution rate of 10.93% for the current valuation.
+The statutory member contribution rate is 8.00% and the statutory employer contribution rate is 22.00%, so there is a contribution surplus in this year's valuation of 19.07%.
 The total contribution rate of 30.00% exceeds the normal cost of the benefits.
-With a negative unfunded actuarial liability, the scheduled contributions should continue to be adequate provided assumptions are met.
-Paying the statutory rate also helps to protect against potential future investment and experience losses that may be more frequent and/or severe in this time of economic uncertainty.
+With a negative unfunded actuarial accrued liability, the scheduled contributions should continue to be adequate provided assumptions are met.
+Paying the statutory rate also helps to protect against potential future investment and experience losses.